ansys/pyprimemesh/README.md

 pip install ansys-meshing-prime[all]
 ```

-Alternatively, you can clone this repository and install the client using
+Alternatively, you can also clone this repository and install the client using
 these commands:

 ```bash